True Crime-Margaret Burton aka Mrs. Gray

 During the interim years, Mrs. Gray’s social reputation grew rapidly.
 Her wealth guaranteed her access to the upper echelon of Atlanta society.
 She looked the part too, stylishly attired.
 Her wardrobe was extensive, and she owned over fifty hats and 113 dresses alone.
 She was addicted to luxury: dogs, fine cars, and fur coats, she tolerated only the best.

 Her house was similarly lavish.
-She lived in the affluent suburb Hollow Hills and owned over fifteen acres.
+She lived on fifteen acres on Hollow Hills Road, what was then rural DeKalb County.
 Her house had seven rooms and a pool which allowed her to throw “sumptuous and gay” parties.
 It was furnished with fine French and Italian antiques.

 Mrs. Gray worked hard to preserve the veneer of wealth, even with those who surrounded her.
-Her niece, Candace Lane, was the daughter of a countess.
-She attended the prestigious private school of Westminster, whose name served as a password into elite circles.
+Her niece, Candace Victoria Laine, was the daughter of a countess.
+She attended the prestigious Atlanta private school of Westminster, whose name served as a password into elite circles.

 Most importantly, she became a influential dog fancier.
 Her cocker spaniel, Rise and Shine, won the Westminster Dog Show in 1956, and was considered one of the best living examples of the breed.
 Spaniels were her passion project: she had more than fifty.
 From these dogs, she started Gala Kennels which was well regarded.
 She also had a flair for unique names.
 What is better for a dog than Piccolo Pete and best of all, Capital Gains?